How do you manage your password? Still maintaining an excel sheet and shared across the team?

-All passwords are stored in a single database that is protected with a unique master password or a key file.
+All passwords are stored in a single database protected with a unique master password or a key file.
 So the key here is to keep the master password safe and protected as that will allow unlocking all the stored passwords in a database.

-The password database is encrypted with AES and Twofish algorithms, so you know its secure.
+The password database is encrypted with AES and Twofish algorithms, so you know it’s secure.
 Official download is available for Windows and portable.
-However, there are many unofficial downloads available for a different platform like Linux, Android, Mac OSX.
+However, many unofficial downloads are available for a different platform like Linux, Android, and Mac OSX.